hashdragons/hashdragons.io/protocol.md

 ```
 ...where `<block_hash>` is the hash of the block header _in which the breed event occurs_, consequently the final result can only be partially predicted.

-IMPORTANT: This event is only valid if the Maturity value for both dragons equal or exceed the block height offset of this event since their original Hatch events.
-Maturity is bytes 28-29 of the hashdragon a two byte big-endian integer).
+IMPORTANT: This event is only valid if the Maturity value for both dragons equals or exceeds the block height offset of this event since their original Hatch events.
+Maturity is bytes 28-29 of the hashdragon (a two byte big-endian integer).
 In theory, this could be anything from the block after their hatching, or up to, at worst, 15 months.

 ```
 OP_RETURN